 So, here is my quick guide to helping yourself whilst you wait for support:

 - Check out these excellent online resources – neurosymptoms.org and FND Hope.
 They will help you get your head around your diagnosis.
 I found it important to try and accept the diagnosis.

 - Find something to give you a break from the negative thoughts and the worry you will have about your situation.
 When I was ill I went for a walk every day (not easy when walking sets off the symptoms) and told myself I had to take one good photo every day.
 This made me really absorb myself in nature for a while, which I am sure helped me.

 - Accept help if it’s offered, and be specific about what you need.

-- If you have budget available consider alternative therapies.
-I had acupuncture and cranio-osteopathy which gave me regular appointments with practitioners who cared and supported me in way which the NHS team couldn’t.
-Anything which relaxes you and makes you feel more in control has to be a good thing?
+- If you have the budget available, consider alternative therapies.
+I had acupuncture and cranial-osteopathy, which gave me regular appointments with practitioners who cared for and supported me in ways the NHS team couldn’t.
+Anything that relaxes you and makes you feel more in control must be good.

 You can find all this information and much more in my book The Cactus Surgeon: Using Nature to Fix A Faulty Brain which is on sale now!

 2 thoughts on “How to deal with FND (or unexplained medical symptoms)”

 Insightful read on the why and what of FND – the functional neurological disorder